 - New!
 The eight holes bayonet will allow you to rotate the Leica-R lenses in any position around the Canon camera mount in 45 degrees steps.
 Caution! some lenses rear glass protections may hit the mirror of your camera in other than 12 o'clock position.

-You can order the Leica-Canon bayonet here, remember that even if your lens has ten holes at the bayonet base, it doesn't mean it needs a ten holes Leitax bayonet (although it will work), please check which lenses use this mount up in this page.- Due to strict security, the postal service to the US can take several weeks, US customers please consider the UPS option.
+You can order the Leica-Canon bayonet here, remember that even if your lens has ten holes at the bayonet base, it doesn't mean it needs a ten holes Leitax bayonet (although it will work), please check which lenses use this mount up in this page.The registered mail service is reliable but the delivery time is not very fast or even regular.
+If you need the Leitax mounts fast or you have a deadline I'd recommend the courier option.

 |This is our standard